Information and communications technology: Literacy

-Environmental impact of ICTs
+Environmental impact

 Progress during the century

 In the early 21st century a rapid development of ICT services and electronical devices took place, in which the internet servers multiplied by a factor of 1000 to 395 million and its still increasing.
-This increase can be explained by moores law, which states, that the development of ICT increases every year by 16-20%, so it will double in numbers every four to five years.
+This increase can be explained by Moore's law, which states, that the development of ICT increases every year by 16–20%, so it will double in numbers every four to five years.
 Alongside this development and the high investments in increasing demand for ICT capable products, a high environmental impact came with it.
-Software and Hardware development as well as production causing already in 2008 the same amount of CO2-emissions as global air travels.
+Software and Hardware development as well as production causing already in 2008 the same amount of CO2 emissions as global air travels.

 There are two sides of ICT, the positive environmental possibilities and the shadow side.
 On the positive side, studies proved, that for instance in the OECD countries a reduction of 0.235% energy use is caused by an increase in ICT capital by 1%.
 On the other side the more digitization is happening, the more energy is consumed, that means for OECD countries 1% increase in internet users causes a raise of 0.026% electricity consumption per capita and for emerging countries the impact is more than 4 times as high.

 Currently the scientific forecasts are showing an increase up to 30700 TWh in 2030 which is 20 times more than it was in 2010.

 Implication

 To tackle the environmental issues of ICT, the EU commission plans proper monitoring and reporting of the GHG emissions of different ICT platforms, countries and infrastructure in general.
 Further the establishment of international norms for reporting and compliance are promoted to foster transparency in this sector.

-Moreover it is suggested by scientists to make more ICT investments to exploit the potentials of ICT to alleviate CO2-emissions in general, and to implement a more effective coordination of ICT, energy and growth policies.
+Moreover it is suggested by scientists to make more ICT investments to exploit the potentials of ICT to alleviate CO2 emissions in general, and to implement a more effective coordination of ICT, energy and growth policies.
 Consequently, applying the principle of the coase theorem makes sense.
 It recommends to make investments there, where the marginal avoidance costs of emissions are the lowest, therefore in the developing countries with comparatively lower technological standards and policies as high-tech countries.
 With these measures, ICT can reduce environmental damage from economic growth and energy consumption by facilitating communication and infrastructure.